elves/elvish.io/src/ref/lang.md

 ▶ b
 ```

-If the chunk outputs both values and bytes, the values of output capture will contain both value outputs and lines, but the original order of output is not guaranteed.
+If the chunk outputs both values and bytes, the values of output capture will
+contain both value outputs and lines, but the ordering between value output and
+byte output might not agree with the order in which they happened:

 ```elvish
 ~> put (put a; echo b) # value order need not be the same as output order